sourcegraph/sourcegraph-public-snapshot/doc/user/dotgo-eu-2019.md

 >
 > And don't worry, we're not going to spam you, or add you to any mailing lists.

-The content for the two demos we showed at the conference are below.
+The demos you saw at the conference are below:

 ## 👉 IDE-like code intelligence on GitHub PRs